syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 Dim document As New WordDocument("EmployeesTemplate.docx")

-'Get the data table.
+'Gets the data table.

 Dim table As DataTable = GetDataTable()

-' Execute Mail Merge with groups.
+' Executes Mail Merge with groups.

 document.MailMerge.ExecuteGroup(table)

-'Save & close the WordDocument instance
+'Saves and closes the WordDocument instance

 document.Save("Result.docx")